 Don’t stockpile food items, even if they’re on sale – you are tying up money into items that will expire and throwing them out is a waste of money.
 Plus, they are taking up real estate space in the pantry and/or freezer and are likely to eventually become food waste.
 Most grocery items go on sale cyclically anyway so it’s not a “once in a lifetime must buy now deal”.
 I don’t keep a supply of canned goods on hand at all.
 Rather, I choose a recipe, make my ingredient list, and go shop for the specific ingredients at the time.
 This ensures my products are fresh and I have not tied up money in products I may, or may not, ever use.
 This method allows me to control my food budget better.

 If you only need a few items, don’t take a shopping cart.
 Instead, use a small hand-carried grocery basket or, better still, if you can carry all the items in your hands, you will be less likely to pick up additional products because your arms can only hold so much.
 I keep a grocery basket shown in the photo below) in my car.
 I use this basket frequently because it will only hold so much so it helps to control my shopping.
-It also doubles as my carry-out so it saves on plastic bags and is easier to unpack when I arrive home.
+It also doubles as my carry-out container and is easier to unpack when I arrive home.

 If all you need is milk, for example, pay a few cents extra and buy it at the convenience store or gas bar because it will save you money in the long run.
 How so?
 If you travel all the way to the back of a large supermarket where the milk is usually located, you will be more likely to come out with a $60+ grocery bill than the $3.00 litre of milk you were shopping for because you will be enticed by other items along the way for which you did not go to the supermarket.
 If you do go to the supermarket for just an item like milk (and some of us do because the supermarkets are typically the stores that carry certain types of milk for special diets), take the route through an aisle in which you have no interest in the products.
 For example if you don’t have pets, pet food won’t be of interest so zoom down that aisle (as opposed to, say, the chips and snack aisle).
 That way, you’re not tempted to pick up excess items not on your list.
 There’s a reason why grocery store designers place basic food necessities, like milk, at the very far back end of the store – they know shoppers have to pass by many, many items to get there and those other items are strategically placed to catch the shopper’s attention.
 Many shoppers will pick up items as they head to that single litre of milk they actually came into the store to buy.
 So, once again, the risk is that the stop for a $3.00 litre of milk may turn into a $60+ grocery bill (willpower, willpower, wherefore art thou when in a supermarket!)